ibm-cloud-docs/watson-assistant/webhook-post.md

 ```
 {: codeblock}

+## Skipping the assistant processing
+{: #webhook-post-skipping-assistant-processing}

+Enhancements to pre-message webhooks allow Watson Assistant to skip message processing and directly return the response from the webhook.
+This functionality is activated by setting the `x-watson-assistant-webhook-returnheader` in the webhook's HTTP response.

+### Before you begin
+{: #webhook-post-before-you-begin}

+Complete the following steps:

+ - Include the `x-watson-assistant-webhook-returnheader` with any value in the HTTP response from your webhook.
+ - Ensure that the webhook response contains a valid message response, which is formatted according to watsonX Assistant's requirements.

+This feature enables the webhook to dynamically control the conversation flow, enabling immediate responses when needed.

 ### Response body

 In the response body, the `output` does not need to be wrapped inside a `payload` property as it is returned directly to the client: